 The curriculum consists of 21 semester hours in the public administration core, a 3 semester hour capstone and 12 semester hours in a selected concentration area:

-In addition, those pursuing the general degree can earn a graduate certificate concurrently with their MPA in such areas as Urban and Regional Planning, Industrial Psychology, Healthcare Management, Emergency Preparedness, HR Management, Project Management, Sports Management & Athletics or Healthcare Management.
+Concentrations available in Nonprofit Administration and Public Management.
+In addition, those pursuing the general degree can earn a graduate certificate concurrently with their MPA in such areas as Urban and Regional Planning, Industrial Psychology, Healthcare Management, Emergency Preparedness, HR Management, Sports Management & Athletics, Healthcare Management and more.
 Students pursuing full-time study (9 credit hours or more per semester) can complete the degree in two years (or even less if enrolled in available summer courses).
 Students needing to complete an internship will require additional time or will have to increase their number of credit hours in one semester to finish in two years.

 Certificates are designed for persons who desire to enhance their management and supervisory skills in these particular areas.
 To earn the certificate, students must complete 12-semester hours with a minimum grade of "B" in each course.
 Those interested in the certificate option must follow and meet the same admissions criteria as master's degree students.

 The following represents Administrative Core Courses for the MPA program.

 In just five years you can earn both your undergraduate and graduate degrees with WCU's Accelerated MPA Program.
 Note that all majors are eligible.
 You may still pursue a minor, a double minor, or even a double major under this plan since there are numerous slots for electives.
 You can also take 3-15 credits of internship under this plan.
 How do you achieve a Bachelor's and a Master's Degree in approximately five years?